Nursing at UEA

 See BTEC / OCR Cambridge Technical Level 3 section below for further information on accepted subjects and combinations.

-Pass Access to HE Diploma with Merit in 45 credits at Level 3, in a Health, Care or Science subject.
+Pass Access to HE Diploma with Merit in 36 credits at Level 3 and Pass in 9 credits at Level 3.

 Obtain an overall Pass including a B in the core of the T Level and a Merit in the Occupational Specialism.
 Acceptable subjects: Health, Healthcare Science, Science.